ArcetriAdaptiveOptics/pysilico/README.md

 #### Install server
-As a last step you always have to install the generic pysilico-server
+As a last step you always have to install the package `pysilico-server`

 ```
 pip install pysilico-server
 ```

-The pysilico-server package installs also the client package.

 ## Usage